The Catalyst Awards programme offers seed and scaling grants for RSA Fellows to test and grow their ideas to achieve social impact.

 - not give rise to more than incidental personal benefit - personal benefit is ‘incidental’ where (having regard both to its nature and to its amount) it is a necessary result or by-product of carrying out the purpose

 We accept applications from Fellows globally.
 The criteria for Seed and Scaling Awards differ slightly so please read them closely.

 Seed Awards can be paid to fundable organisations (see below) or individual Fellows who will carry out the work themselves and be directly accountable to the RSA for the work undertaken.

-Scaling Awards cannot be paid to individual Fellows and must be paid directly to the organisation delivering the project, which must be structured as one of our fundable organisations (see below).
+Scaling Awards cannot be paid to individual Fellows and must be paid directly to a fundable organisation that will deliver the project.

 - Non-profits and charitable organisations globally (listed on the applicable national register) which have an aligned non-profit governance structure akin to the charity structure within the UK.